Market (economics): Definition

-Market-Firms's dichotomy can be contrasted with the relationship between the agents transacting.
-While in a market the relationship is short term and restricted to the contract, in the case of firms and other co-ordinating mechanisms it is for a longer duration.
+The market/firm distinction can be contrasted with the relationship between the agents transacting.
+While in a market, the relationship is short term and restricted to the contract.
+In the case of firms and other co-ordinating mechanisms, it is for a longer duration.

-In the modern world much economic activity takes place through fiat and not the market.
+In the modern world, much economic activity takes place through fiat and not the market.
 Lafontaine and Slade (2007) estimates, in the US, that the total value added in transactions inside the firms equal the total value added of all market transactions.
 Similarly, 80% of all World Trade is conducted under Global Value Chains (2012 estimate), while 33% (1996 estimate) is intra-firm trade.
 Nearly 50% of US imports and 30% of exports take place within firms.
 While Rajan and Zingales (1998) have found that in 43 countries two-thirds of the growth in value added between 1980 and 1990 came from increase in firm size.